 Alchemy began in ancient times.
-Its development was linked to a lack of hope in various cultures regarding the afterlife.
-Alchemists pursued immortality along with riches.
+Its development took off in cultures which lacked securing promises regarding the afterlife.
+Alchemists pursued health/medicine, immortality and riches.
 Their endeavours were the origins of modern chemistry.
 Alchemists paved the way for what we know about elements and metals and how they interact.
-On a superficial level, their goal was to create the Philosopher’s Stone which would allow a person to turn ordinary metal into gold.
+In the first place, their goal was to create the Philosopher’s Stone which was a substance that gave a person the power to turn ordinary metal into gold.

-Now, this is a gross oversimplification of alchemy.
-The spiritual path of alchemy should not be thought of as simplistic.
-In fact, it is extremely layered as well as compelling.
-The spiritual promises align closely with Christian tradition while being entirely humanistic.
-As a result, alchemy is rapidly joining hands in syncretism with Christianity.
-(As a side note, this is how J. K. Rowling could be both a part of the Church of Scotland and an alchemist without any cognitive dissonance).
+As I see it, the path of alchemy is extremely layered as well as compelling.
+The promises align closely with Christian tradition while being entirely based on self.
+As a result, alchemy is rapidly joining hands in syncretism with Christianity (this also explains how the author, J. K. Rowling can be both a part of the Church of Scotland and an alchemist without any cognitive dissonance).

 What are your thoughts?

-Do you find spiritual depth in Harry Potter?
+Do you find depth in Harry Potter?
 What do you think makes it a re-read?
-What symbolism do you think dominates the series?

 “Do you think I am trying to weave a spell?
 Perhaps I am; but remember your fairy tales.
 Spells are used for breaking enchantments as well as inducing them.” -The Weight of Glory: and Other Addresses, 31.